Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 Published estimates report anywhere from one-half to 4 million people who participate in recreational diving in the United States, and many travel to tropical areas of the world to dive.
-Traveling divers can face a variety of medical challenges, but because dive injuries are generally rare, few clinicians are trained in their diagnosis and treatment.
-Therefore, the recreational diver must be able to recognize the signs of injury and find qualified dive medicine help when needed.
+Divers can face a variety of medical challenges, but because dive injuries are generally rare, few clinicians are trained in their diagnosis and treatment.
+Therefore, the recreational diver must be able to assess potential risks before diving, recognize the signs of injury, and find qualified dive medicine help when needed.

 PREPARING FOR DIVE TRAVEL

 Planning for dive-related travel should take into account any recent changes in health, including injuries or surgery, and medication use.
-Respiratory disorders (such as asthma), disorders that affect higher function and consciousness (such as diabetes or seizures), psychological problems (such as anxiety), cardiovascular disease, and pregnancy raise special concerns about diving fitness.
+Respiratory diseases (such as asthma or chronic obstructive pulmonary disease), disorders that affect central nervous system higher function and consciousness (such as seizures) or the peripheral nervous system (such as diabetic or autonomic neuropathy), mental health dysfunction (such as anxiety, claustrophobia, or substance abuse), cardiovascular disease that limits physical exertion, and pregnancy raise special concerns about diving fitness.

 Special mention must be made regarding cardiovascular fitness.
 Diving should be considered a potentially strenuous activity that can make substantial demands on the cardiovascular system.
-People with known risk factors for coronary disease who wish to either begin a dive program or continue diving should undergo a physical examination with assessment of their cardiovascular fitness.
+People with known risk factors for coronary artery disease, including but not limited to abnormal lipid profile, elevated blood pressure, diabetes, and smoking history, who wish to either begin a dive program or continue diving should undergo a physical examination to assess their cardiovascular fitness.
 This may include an electrocardiogram and exercise treadmill test.

 Ear barotrauma is the most common injury in divers.
 On descent, failure to equalize pressure changes in the middle ear space creates a pressure gradient across the eardrum.
 This pressure change must be controlled through proper equalization techniques to avoid bleeding or fluid accumulation in the middle ear and avoid stretching or rupture of the eardrum and the membranes covering the windows of the inner ear.
 Symptoms of barotrauma include the following: